Logo

 Don't say: "Just popping out to get some milk.
 BBR."

-It replaced the Key Facts Illustration in 2019 and is basically a complete A to Z of the mortgage deal you are applying for.
-It breaks down everything from your interest rate to early repayment charges and each fee you will pay over the life of the mortgage.
+ESIS stands for a European Standardised Information Sheet.
+This is a document that replaced the Key Facts Illustration in 2019 and is basically a complete A to Z of the mortgage deal you are applying for.
+It breaks down everything from your interest rate to early repayment charges as well as each fee you will pay over the life of the mortgage.
 You’ll be given one by your mortgage broker at the start of the mortgage process.
-Think of it as your mortgage Bible.

 Do say: "An ESIS gives you all the detail you need on your mortgage, including monthly repayments and any fees you might be charged upfront."